sahelir/test2/README1.md

 ## License

 SideMenu is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more info. jhbjbkjh